Eugene7997/flyboy/README.md

 ### Installation

-clone the repo.
+clone the repo:

 ```sh
 git clone https://github.com/Eugene7997/flyboy.git
 cd flyboy
 ```

-create a `.env` file and add the following to it.
+create a `.env` file and add the following to it:

 ```txt
 DB_URI={your_api_key}